Webinar: The Future of QA in the AI World. Register Now.

 Critical thinking, problem-solving abilities, effective communication, and teamwork are vital for understanding requirements, collaborating with development teams, and reporting issues effectively.
 Even more so now, the role of a QA tester is evolving into a diverse one where collaborating with different teams is the norm.

-Knowledge of cloud services and platforms like AWS, Azure, or Google Cloud, as many applications are now cloud-based, will help make testing cloud-based testing easier.
+Knowledge of cloud services and platforms like AWS, Azure, or Google Cloud, as many applications are now cloud-based, will help make testing cloud-based applications easier.

 Be it a testing framework or a different approach to testing, you need to be on your toes and adapt to the changing needs.
 A QA tester no longer works in a silo and is expected to be willing to collaborate with different teams depending on the project requirements.